vincentchoqueuse/click_collect/README.md

 # Click and Collect App

-This is small project using the Django web framework and bootsrap
+This is small project using the Django web framework and bootstrap.

+The cart is stored in the session backend and save in database only after customers validations.

 ## Run project